Printrbot/printrboardmodernmarlin/README.md

 ## Marlin 1.1.9
 Printrboard and Modern Marlin

-### Semi-Tested Release For Heated and Non-Heated Bed Models
+### Tested Release For Heated and Non-Heated Bed Models
 #### Highlights